AndrewEllis93/Print-Tuning-Guide/articles/pa_em_oddities.md

 2. If your filament can handle it, increase hotend temperatures a bit.
 This also just helps with flow rates.
 3. Increase your EM until the gaps dissappear.
 Then, lower your top layer flow (`fill_top_flow_ratio` in SS) until your top surfaces look perfect again.
 4. Follow my [:page_facing_up:"determining maximum volumetric flow rate"](/articles/determining_max_volumetric_flow_rate.md#theory-vs-reality) instructions, and choose the "conservative" (always-100mm) value to enter into your slicer (PS/SS).
 5. Slow your perimeters down.
-The faster you print, the more pronounced this flow dropoff becomes.
+The faster you print, the greater this flow dropoff becomes.

 ## Slight Corner Gapping